um-acs/acs_docs/docs/triton/1-env/1-intro.rst

 The Triton cluster is the University of Miami's newest supercomputer cluster.

-.. tip:: **Before** running commands, submitting jobs, or using software on the Triton supercomputer, understand our core :ref:`Policies <policies>`.
+.. tip:: **Before** running commands, submitting jobs, or using software on the Triton supercomputer, understand our core `Policies <https://acs-docs.readthedocs.io/policies/policies.html#policies>`__.

 ::